jasonshave/AzureStorage.QueueService/README.md

     }
     ```

-    >NOTE: You can create your queue in advance or allow the library to create it during runtime by setting the `CreateIfNotExists` property to `true`.
+3. You can create your queue in advance or allow the library to create it during runtime by setting the `CreateIfNotExists` property to `true`.

 ## Configure dependency injection

 The library has been updated to handle both a default client and a named-client experience similar to how the .NET `IHttpClientFactory` works.
 This section outlines both ways you can configure dependency injection to either use the default client or a named client in case you have more than one queue to pull from.

-### Default client experience
+### Add the default client

 Use the `AddAzureStorageQueueClient()` method and specify the settings for the `ConnectionString` and the `QueueName` or use the `IConfiguration` binder to bind with a JSON configuration as shown above.